The Conservation of Leather Bookbindings

 Detached boards are the most common area that leather bookbindings fail, and all five primary methods of treating this will be taught: mechanical sewing extensions and tacketing, inner hinge repairs, interior-board repairs (both splitting and slotting), outer joint repairs, and several styles of rebacking.
 Many treatments involve a combination of these techniques.
 Questions concerning methods of consolidating older leather, the archival qualities of modern leather, and leather dyes will be discussed.
 A variety of methods to pare, consolidate, and lift leather will be introduced.
 Since a sharp knife is crucial to success in any leather work, sharpening will also be taught.

 Students should bring six to eight non-valuable leather bound books to treat.
 Participants will be taught how to pare leather with a knife, use a board slotting machine, a modified 151 spokeshave, a variety of lifting knives and tools, and a double edge razor blade paring machine.
 There will be individual consultations with students before the workshop to discuss treatment goals for their chosen books and determine if extra materials or tools might be required.
 Decision-making based upon the actual books will be discussed.
 The primary goals of this workshop are to equip participants with a more nuanced understanding of the pros and cons of currently practiced leather conservation techniques, gain supervised experience while performing them, and feedback when they are completed.

 Registration is limited.
 Participant selections will be made by the SERCA Board of Directors via the following order: SERCA members (new or renewing), practicing conservators in the Southeast, and other qualified applicants.
 Applications are due Friday September 14th, 2018.

-Please send your resume and one paragraph stating why this workshop would be useful in your conservation career to:
+To apply, please send your resume and one paragraph stating why this workshop would be useful in your conservation career to: